Get a free application, infrastructure and malware scan report - Scan Your Website Now

 4. Create a DDoS Attack Threat Model

-A DDoS attack threat model is a structured approach to identifying and analyzing potential risks to your online service or website from a DDoS attack.
+Developing a DDoS attack threat model is essential for identifying and analyzing potential risks to your online service or website.
+Here’s a structured approach to create one:

-• Identify the assets you want to protect – Create a database of all the web assets you’d like to protect against DDoS attacks as an inventory sheet.
-It should contain network details, protocols in use, domains, number of applications, their use, last updated version, and so forth.
+1. Inventory Your Web Assets: Begin by creating a comprehensive database of all web assets you wish to protect against DDoS attacks.
+This inventory sheet should include network details, protocols in use, domains, number of applications, their purpose, last updated version, and other relevant information.

-• Determine the attack vectors- Determine the various attack vectors an attacker could use to launch a DDoS attack, such as UDP flooding, SYN flooding, or HTTP flooding.
+3. Determine Attack Vectors: Identify the various attack vectors that an attacker could use to launch a DDoS attack.
+Common attack vectors include UDP flooding, SYN flooding, or HTTP flooding.
+Understanding these attack vectors helps in developing appropriate defense strategies.

-• Identify the attack surface- Identify the attack surface of your assets, including the network topology, hardware infrastructure, and software stack.
+4. Identify Attack Surface: Analyze the attack surface of your assets, including the network topology, hardware infrastructure, and software stack.
+This helps in understanding the potential points of vulnerability that attackers could exploit during a DDoS attack.

-• Evaluate the risk level- Evaluate the risk level of each attack vector by assessing the probability of an attack occurring, the potential impact of the attack, and the likelihood of detecting and mitigating the attack.
+5. Evaluate Risk Level: Evaluate the risk level associated with each attack vector by assessing the probability of an attack occurring, the potential impact of the attack, and the likelihood of detecting and mitigating the attack.
+This risk assessment helps prioritize mitigation efforts and allocate resources effectively.

 5. Set DDoS Priority Buckets